beginner-corp/learn.begin.com/src/md/basic/static.md

 # `@static`

- Host static assets with S3. `@static` defines an S3 bucket configured as a website.
+`@static` defines an S3 bucket configured as a website.

 1. Create a static app